NmiDev/mvc_pattern/README.md

 # My personal website

-The purpose of this project is to show the skills I developed during my training and during my career path
+The purpose of this project is to show my capicties and skills.
+You can see what I learn for the pleasure or during my training and career path.

-You can contact me on this adress : missiaen.nicolas@gmail.com

-Made with love !
-Enjoy

-NmiDev
+## More informations :

+*Languages :*
+- Html
+- CSS
+- JS
+- PHP

+*Tecnologies, frameworks and dependencies :*
+- Composer
+- Altorouter
+- Symfony Var dumper

+*Softs and utilities :*
+- Visual Studio Code 1.24
+- Git/Github
+- Xampp

+## Contact
+missiaen.nicolas@gmail.com